Unstable Fables

-Unstable Fables is a trilogy of computer-animated films produced by The Jim Henson Company in association with Flame Ventures, Prana Studios, and The Weinstein Company.
+Unstable Fables is a trilogy of animated films produced by The Jim Henson Company in association with Flame Ventures, Prana Studios, and The Weinstein Company.
 The direct-to-DVD feature-length films were distributed by Genius Products.

 The films' casts include Brad Garrett, Jay Leno and Jamie Lynn Spears.
 The films irreverently and unfaithfully retell classic fairy tales, folktales, and fables with a modern twist.
 The first film, 3 Pigs and a Baby (based on "The Three Little Pigs"), was released on DVD on March 4, 2008.
 The second title, Tortoise vs. Hare (based on "The Tortoise and the Hare"), was released on September 9, 2008.
 The third and final release, The Goldilocks and the 3 Bears Show (based on "Goldilocks and the Three Bears"), was released on December 16, 2008.

 3 Pigs and a Baby

 3 Pigs and a Baby is the first animated film in the series based on "The Three Little Pigs".
 The direct-to-DVD film was released on March 4, 2008 and stars Jon Cryer, Brad Garrett, Steve Zahn and Jesse McCartney.